News

 “When I consider my career, what stands out to me is how proud I am of our doctors and nurse practitioners for doing what they do each day.
 We all care about each other and the work we are doing for these kids,” Dr. Katz said.
 “I am thrilled to have played a role in developing a diverse medical staff of dedicated doctors, any of whom I would let take care of my baby in a heartbeat.”

-After retirement, Dr. Katz will maintain a consultative role in his new position as Medical Director Emeritus of the hospital’s Feeding Program.
+After retirement, Dr. Katz will maintain a consultative role in the hospital’s Feeding Program.

 About Mt.
 Washington Pediatric Hospital